Shopify/Klint/README.md

 3. 💻 Editor — Remix
 4. 🚀 Sandbox to play with Klint — Remix

-> **Note:** Each folder has its own package and should work individually.

-### Development
+## Development and tests

-> **Note:** The Klint library isn't public yet, so you'll need to link it manually.
-We're working to resolve this soon.
+> **Important:** The Klint library isn't public yet, so you'll need to link it manually.
+We're working to resolve this soon but for now, you will need to add it to your npm package using npm link.

-To develop and test Klint:

 1. Clone the repository
    ```bash